 Where to stay: All of the lodgings below are on Lake Minocqua and have docks from which guests can launch boats.

 Coachlite Resort is on the south side of Lake Minocqua, a short bike ride from downtown.
 It's a lovely old-time resort surrounded by pines, with five rental cabins, two facing the lake.

 The Beacons, which has a historic boathouse, is a condo resort on an attractive wooded setting.
 It's directly across from downtown but not within walking distance.

 A plaque identifies this as Coy's Eagle's Nest.

-Three hotels are across the road from Torpy Park on the north edge of downtown: the Aqua
+The Aqua Aire, a nice mom-and-pop motel, is across the road from Torpy Park on the north edge of downtown.

 On the north side of downtown, next to Torpy Park, Minocqua Brewing Company is in a 1927 former Masonic lodge overlooking the lake.